ntruongan/Vietnamese_word_suggestion_API/README.md

 Simple Sequential Keras model.
 Consist of 1 embedding layers, 2 LSTM layers followed by fully connected network (2 dense layers).

 ## Dataset ##
-Model is learn by How I met your mother - vietnamese subtitle which preprocessed in how-i-met-your-mother-second-season_vietnamese directory(<a href="https://www.kaggle.com/annguyntrng/how-i-met-your-mother-vietnamese-sub">more detail about dataset</a>)
+Dataset is How I met your mother - vietnamese subtitle which preprocessed in how-i-met-your-mother-second-season_vietnamese directory(<a href="https://www.kaggle.com/annguyntrng/how-i-met-your-mother-vietnamese-sub">more detail about dataset</a>)

 # How to use API #
 <ol>